 be intuitive, in

-always be awake in the creative act that results in the flow of
+the sense of Zen for example, is to always be awake in the creative act that results in

 the mental picture with our conscious intention and attention it fades

 Goethe came to perceive the Ur-plant shows that he eventually entered